gordillo7/Cerberus_v1/projects/1744798504332823/next_defensive.md

-### Vulnerable Joomla Version
+### High Priority

-*   **Immediately upgrade Joomla to the latest version.** This is the highest priority due to the known SQL injection vulnerability (Joomla!
+*   **Joomla Upgrade:** Immediately upgrade Joomla from version 3.4.3 to the latest stable version to patch the critical SQL Injection vulnerability (Joomla!
 3.2.x < 3.4.4).
-This is a critical vulnerability.
-*   If immediate upgrade is not possible, implement a web application firewall (WAF) rule to block known SQL injection attack patterns targeting the vulnerable Joomla version.

-### Compromised Email Address
+*   **Password Reset & Monitoring:** Force a password reset for the `club@uclaestrella.es` account and monitor it for suspicious activity due to the identified breaches involving compromised credentials (password, origin).
+Implement multi-factor authentication (MFA) for this account and any other account on the domain using the same password.

+### Medium Priority

+*   **SSH Hardening:**
-*   **Force a password reset** for the `club@uclaestrella.es` account.
+    *   Disable password authentication for SSH and enforce key-based authentication only.
-*   **Implement multi-factor authentication (MFA)** for the `club@uclaestrella.es` account and any other accounts associated with the domain.
-*   **Monitor the account `club@uclaestrella.es`** for suspicious activity.

-### Exposed Administrator Interface
+    *   Consider changing the SSH port from 2222 to a non-standard high port (above 1024) and implement rate limiting on SSH login attempts.
+    *   Keep OpenSSH up to date.

-*   **Implement IP whitelisting** or geographic restrictions to limit access to the Joomla administrator interface (`https://uclaestrella.es/administrator/`).
+*   **Admin Page Protection:** Implement IP whitelisting or MFA for access to the Joomla administrator panel (`https://uclaestrella.es/administrator/`) to prevent unauthorized access.
-*   **Enforce strong password policies** for all administrator accounts.
-*   **Enable two-factor authentication** for all administrator accounts.
-*   **Rename the administrator directory** to a non-standard name to obscure it from attackers, if supported by Joomla.

-### Open SSH Port on Non-Standard Port

-*   **Investigate why SSH is running on port 2222.** Determine if this is intentional or a misconfiguration.
-*   If legitimate, consider using key-based authentication and disabling password authentication for SSH.
-*   If not legitimate, disable or remove the SSH service on that port.
-*   **Review firewall rules** to ensure that access to port 2222 is properly restricted.

-### Information Disclosure

-*   **Review and restrict access** to sensitive directories found during fuzzing, such as `/libraries`, `/language`, `/layouts`, `/plugins`, `/tmp`, `/cache`, `/includes`, `/cli`, `/components`, `/modules`, `/logs`, `/bin`, `/installation`.
-Ensure that directory listing is disabled and that appropriate `.htaccess` files are in place to prevent unauthorized access.
+*   **Directory Listing Prevention:** Disable directory listing for common directories found in the fuzzing scan, to prevent information leakage and unauthorized file access.
+The main paths to protect are `/libraries`, `/language`, `/layouts`, `/plugins`, `/tmp`, `/cache`, `/includes`, `/cli`, `/components`, `/modules`, `/logs`, `/bin`, `/installation`.

-### DNS Records
+### Low Priority

-*   **Review the Whois information** and ensure that privacy settings are enabled to mask personal information.
+*   **Domain Registration Info:** Investigate why the domain registration information is missing or unavailable (Registered with, Domain created on, Domain expires on, registrant details).
+Update the Whois information with correct details for better transparency and security.
+*   **Monitor Aruba Proxy:** Actively monitor the `aruba-proxy` service running on ports 80 and 443 for suspicious behavior and ensure it is correctly configured and patched against any known vulnerabilities.
-*   **Review and validate all DNS records**, specifically the MX and NS records, to ensure they are configured correctly and point to legitimate services.
-Confirm the Aruba DNS servers are the intended providers.
+*   **DNS Records Review:** Periodically review and validate the DNS records, specifically NS and MX records, to ensure they are accurate and pointing to legitimate and trusted services.
+The current configuration has NS records pointing to multiple different providers, potentially increasing attack surface.